sirdon/Albanero-backend/README.md

 * GET - https://albanero.herokuapp.com/api/v1/tweet/get-all-others: to get all tweets of other than logged in user

 * PUT - https://albanero.herokuapp.com/api/v1/tweet/update/tweetId: to update tweet with tweetId.
-You'll need to send a JSON in the request body:
-{
-   "content":"edit content"
-}

 * DELETE - https://albanero.herokuapp.com/api/v1/tweet/delete/tweetId: to delete tweet with tweetId.